router-resources/ERC20-Cookbook/README.md

-# `CrossChain NFT`
+# `CrossChain ERC-20`

-> Effortlessly transfer NFT's from one chain to another.
+> Effortlessly transfer ERC-20 tokens from one chain to another.
 Made using Router Cross-Talk.

 🚀DEMO: [Link to be given]